 &lt;sup>16 The project as part of the Baltic synchronisation project with Continental Europe has been previously cancelled.
 The project promoter reported that it had recognised the need of reconstruction of current PCI as related to offshore grid development and offshore wind integration.
 No implementation plan for the project has been provided.
+For the PCIs which submitted a monitoring report in 2021, the expected commissioning date as of 21 January

-&lt;sup>17 For the PCls which submitted a monitoring report in 2021, the expected commissioning date as of 21 January 2021 has been considered.
-For the "new" PCls the information available in the ENTSO-E TYNDP 2020 has been accounted for.
+&lt;sup>17 For the PCIs which submitted a monitoring report in 2021, the expected commissioning date as of 21 January 2021 has been considered.
+For the "new" PCIs the information available in the ENTSO-E TYNDP 2020 has been accounted for.